Let It Be (The Replacements album): Music and lyrics

-Westerberg's lyrics feature themes of self-consciousness and rejection as felt by awkward youths, and deal with topics such as generational discontent on "Unsatisfied", uncontrollable arousal on "Gary's Got a Boner", and amateurish sexuality on "Sixteen Blue".
+Westerberg's lyrics feature themes of self-consciousness and rejection as felt by awkward youths, and deal with topics such as generational discontent on "Unsatisfied", uncontrollable arousal on "Gary's Got a Boner", and callow sexuality on "Sixteen Blue".
 According to music critic Stephen Thomas Erlewine, the album's coming-of-age theme is aligned between adolescence and adulthood, and unlike many other adolescent-themed post-punk records, Let It Be remains less on the subject of angst and incorporates humor and more varied music.

 Packaging and title

 The cover of Let It Be is a photograph of the band sitting on the roof of Bob and Tommy Stinson's mother's house taken by Daniel Corrigan.
 Michael Azerrad stated that the cover was a "great little piece of mythmaking," showcasing each band member's personality via how they appear in the photograph.
 (As of 2019, the current owners of the house had added a stained-glass window reproducing the album-cover photograph.)
-The album's title is a reference to the 1970 album Let It Be by The Beatles; Westerberg recalled:
+The album's title is a reference to the 1970 album Let It Be by the Beatles; Westerberg recalled:

 The reference was partially intended as a joke on the Replacements' manager, Peter Jesperson, who was a huge Beatles fan.
 Westerberg has stated the name was "our way of saying that nothing is sacred, that the Beatles were just a fine rock & roll band.
 We were seriously gonna call the next record Let It Bleed."